All guides

 Effective preparation starts with identifying your mistakes and working on areas where you can improve.
 Managing your time wisely, like tackling easier problems first before moving to harder ones, can help you make the most of your study sessions.
 The real secret is quality over quantity - studying smarter, not longer.

-Leverage tools like ChatSAT to zero in on the areas that matter most.
+Leverage tools like Pursu to zero in on the areas that matter most.
 These resources help you stay on track with a study plan that prioritizes what will have the biggest impact on your score.

 #Education#TestPreparation#TimeManagement